- Cleburne Independent School District

 Elizabeth Childress

-Elizabeth Childress is in her third term as a Trustee and is currently serving as board president.
-After years of school involvement as a volunteer tutor, PTA member, and parent representative on the CISD Strategic Plan, Facilities Review and District Site-Based Decision-Making Committees, she chose to put the knowledge gained from those experiences to work as a member of the Board of Trustees.
+Elizabeth Childress was elected in 2013.
+After years of school involvement as a volunteer tutor, PTA member and parent representative on the CISD Strategic Plan, Facilities Review and District Site-Based Decision Making Committees, she chose to put the knowledge gained from those experiences to work as a member of the Board of Trustees.

 Place 7